IAMMITHILA/Breath-Well-And-Air-Revive-System/README.md

 The system captures polluted air from **high-traffic and industrial areas** and directs it through a **multi-stage filtration system** to remove harmful pollutants.

-**Electrostatic Filter:** This is the first stage of **purification**.
+**i.
+Electrostatic Filter:** This is the first stage of **purification**.
 It **electrically charges dust, smoke, and other fine particles**, causing them to stick to **oppositely charged collection plates**, where they are removed from the airflow.

-**Activated Carbon Filter:** The partially purified air then passes through the **activated carbon filter, which absorbs harmful gases, volatile organic compounds (VOCs), and unpleasant odors**, improving the overall air quality.
+**ii.
+Activated Carbon Filter:** The partially purified air then passes through the **activated carbon filter, which absorbs harmful gases, volatile organic compounds (VOCs), and unpleasant odors**, improving the overall air quality.

-**HEPA Filter:** In the final stage, the air passes through the **HEPA filter**, which **captures extremely fine airborne particles** such as **PM2.5, pollen, dust, and other microscopic pollutants**.
+**iii.
+HEPA Filter:** In the final stage, the air passes through the **HEPA filter**, which **captures extremely fine airborne particles** such as **PM2.5, pollen, dust, and other microscopic pollutants**.
 This ensures that the released air is significantly cleaner and safer to breathe.

 ### Step 2: Temperature Control